NYU Dataset

 - Instructions

-- Fiber photometry recording data, raw representative images, and behavior annotations can be downloaded from Zenodo.
+- Fiber photometry recording data, raw representative images, and behavior annotations including custom-written MATLAB code used in the study can be downloaded from Zenodo.
 Source data for figures in the associated publication can be found on PubMed Central (PMC) under Supplementary Materials.

 pCLAMP